 - To study myelin formation as a source for strategies of myelin repair

-- To study consequences of myelin damage—common to all diseases of myelin—such as inflammation or neurodegeneration which correlates best with disability (symptoms and problems
+- To study consequences of myelin damage—common to all diseases of myelin— such as inflammation or neurodegeneration which correlates best with disability (symptoms and problems of daily living)

 - To provide better cellular and animal models (cell based assays, transgenic mice or fish) for identifying mechanisms of disease